 There are also other factors that we haven’t discussed that lie beyond the scope of the initial creation of your app.
 If you’re serious about bringing an app to the market or using it to build a startup, you should also evaluate the cost of support (i.e. hosting), marketing and advertising, human resources, and much more.

 Don’t forget, Rome wasn’t built in a day!
 Believe in yourself and hire top-notch developers to help build your app.
+Before you do so, be sure you are prepared to hire a developer.
 We hope to see you in the app arena soon!